A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Introduction

 In the presence of singleton donors, chains become an exchange alternative.
-Some singleton donors are \textit{altruistic donors} because they are willing to donate selflessly one of their kidneys to a renal-disease sufferer.
-A \textit{chain} is a path that starts with a singleton donor donating to a patient in a \pairAb, point from which all remaining patients receive a kidney from a paired donor.
-The donor in the last pair of a chain can either donate to a patient on the transplant waitlist or become a \textit{bridge donor}.
-After the intended recipient of a paired donor in the last pair of a chain receives a kidney, the donor becomes a singleton, so it can serve as a ``bridge" in future match runs to start another segment of the starting chain.
-In general, chain-initiating donors such as altruistic, bridge, or even deceased \citep{DDonors2017}, are usually referred to as \textit{non-directed donors} (\singles).
-Unlike cycles, no paired donor in a chain donates a kidney while risking not to receive one for their intended recipient, making possible to relax the simultaneity constraint for chains.
-Very often, KPDPs also set an upper bound on the number of transplants in a chain, $\Lchain \in \Z$, and it is usually the case that $\Lchain \ge \Kcycle$ \citep{CaKEPFoundations, NKR9years}.
-Figure \ref{fig:PoolChains} illustrates a 4-length chain involving one \single and four \pairsAb.
+Some singleton donors are \textit{altruistic donors} because they are willing to donate one of their kidneys without having a paired patient; such donors are represented as vertices with outgoing arcs to any feasible patient-donor pair vertex, and no incoming arcs.
+A \textit{chain} is a path that starts with a singleton donor donating to a patient in a \pairAb, after which all remaining patients receive a kidney from a paired donor (Figure \ref{fig:PoolChains}).
+The donor in the last pair of a chain can either donate to a patient on the transplant waitlist or become a \textit{bridge donor} (a single donor in a future chain).
+In general, chain-initiating donors such as altruistic, bridge, or even deceased {\cdionne donors} \citep{DDonors2017}, are referred to as \textit{non-directed donors} (\singles).
+Unlike cycles, {\cdionne no paired donor in a chain risks not receiving a kidney for their intended recipient, making it possible to relax the simultaneity constraint}.
+Since simultaneous surgeries (e.g., six surgeries for a three-way cycle) may bring capacity and logistics challenges, a simultaneity requirement poses stronger restrictions on the maximum cycle length than on the maximum chain length \citep{Dickerson2012, Biro2021}.
+To the best of our knowledge, chains are unbounded in the nationwide KPDP in the United States \citep{Dickerson2012}.
+These very long chains can be carried out in practice through the use of bridge donors that connect multiple segments of the same chain.
+In most European countries, both cycles and chains are carried out simultaneously \citep{Biro2021}, which results in shorter algorithmic chains compared to the United States, but still considered long (up to six transplants) in some European countries, e.g., Czech Republic and Italy \citep{Biro2021}.
+The Canadian KPDP allows long chains with up to six transplants that are not necessarily performed simultaneously \citep{CBS2019}.
+Thus, very often, the maximum chain length $\Lchain \in \Z$ is as big or bigger than $\Kcycle$ ($\Lchain \ge \Kcycle$).